Meeds122/EmailTracker/README.md

 -CLI problems and parsing issues.

--Server instability

--Some email clients continue to attempt to retrieve the file giving inacurate click numbers.

-	+ Bug found with thunderbird client.
-It attempts to connect 10 times before giving up

-	+ Fix is probably to respond with a 404 error
+-Server instability specifically when ending the socket (doesn't seem to respond to ctrl-c)